Resting Anchor

 Each of the automated solutions provided require VBA which means the template and form documents must be macro enabled (i.e., .dotm and .docm extensions).

-Method I - Detect Events/Intercept Commands/Modify Style
+Method I - Detect Events/Intercept Commands/Modify PHT Style

 Placeholder text, like most text in Word, is defined by a style.
-If you temporarily set the placeholder text style font property .Hidden to true, set the application options .PrintHiddenText property to false and print the document the placeholder text will not be printed.
+If you temporarily set the Placeholder text style font property .Hidden to true, set the application options .PrintHiddenText property to false and print the document the PHT text will not be printed.
 This can of course be done manually if you have a willing group of form users, but an automated process requires a VBA solution.

 Site Note Icon Notes: